transkatgirl/KatWebSite/examples/html/core.md

 ## Site generation

 ### Overview
 Builders are run, one-at-a-time, before the web server is started.
 However, they run internal tasks, called Renderers, which are heavily multi-threaded.
 You can change the maximum number of threads available to Renderers using the `RAYON_NUM_THREADS` environment variable (defaults to the number of CPUs available).

-Renderers are not typically run on their own, but in groups, to improve performance.
 Individual [Renderers can be enabled or disabled](#enabling-or-disabling-builder-renderers) in the configuration file.

 Renderers load files in a random order unless otherwise specified.

 The processing chain that Builders run is below:
+1. Setup
+   - **If the Builder's `output` directory exists, all files are removed from it.**
+   - If the Builder's `output` directory does not exist, it is created.
-1. Liquid include building
+2. Liquid include building
    - If the Liquid Renderer is enabled, all files in the Builder's `include_dir` are loaded into RAM, for later use in the Liquid renderer.
-2. Data loading
+3. Data loading
    - If the data Renderer is enabled, all files in the Builder's `data_dir` are loaded and parsed as Liquid variables.
-3. File scanning
+4. File scanning
-   - All files in the Builder's `input_dir` are found and loaded into a list for use in later Renderers.
+   - All files in the Builder's `input_dir` are found, copied to `output`, and loaded into a list for use in later Renderers.
 However, there are some exceptions:
      - Subfolders are intentionally ignored, so that Builders with different configurations can be nested inside each-other.
      - Soft symbolic links are not loaded as ordinary files, but are later re-created in the Builder's `output` directory.
 This may be useful if you want to have the Builder "copy" over a folder full of static assets.
-4. Page creation
+5. Page creation
-   - All Files found by the file scanning are loaded into RAM and converted into Page objects.
+   - All files found by the file scanning are checked for frontmatter opening and closing tags (`---`).
+If the file contains these tags, the frontmatter is separated from the file's content and the file gets converted into a Page object.
-   - If the Liquid Renderer is enabled, only files that contain frontmatter opening and closing tags (`---`) will be converted into Page objects.
-The frontmatter is then removed from the Page's content, and parsed as TOML into the Page's data section.
+     - If the Liquid renderer is enabled, the frontmatter is parsed as TOML into the Page's data section.
-5. Site creation
+6. Site creation
    - All data found by the data Renderer, all files found by the file scanner, and all Page objects created are converted into a Site object for further processing.
-6. Page building (part 1)
+7. Page building (part 1)
    - The Site object, along with the Liquid includes, is used to begin building all the Pages inside the Site.
      1. If the Liquid renderer is enabled, any Liquid inside the Page is rendered, using the Site object and Liquid includes as input.
+        - The rendered Liquid file is then written to the Builder's `output` directory.
-     2. If the Markdown renderer is enabled and the Page contains a `.md` extension, the Page is rendered from Markdown to HTML.
+     2. (Pass #1) If the Markdown renderer is enabled and the Page contains a `.md` extension, the Page is rendered from Markdown to HTML.
-     3. If the SASS renderer is enabled and the Page contains a `.sass` extension, the Page is rendered from SASS to CSS.
+     3. (Pass #1) If the SASS renderer is enabled and the Page contains a `.sass` extension, the Page is rendered from SASS to CSS.
+     4. (Pass #2) If the HTML sanitizer is enabled and the Page contains HTML, the Page's HTML is sanitized.
-7. Page building (part 2)
+8. Page building (part 2)
-   - The Site object, along with the Liquid includes, is used to finish building all the Pages inside the Site.
+   - The Site object, along with the Liquid includes, is used to finish building all the Pages inside the Site and write them to disk.
-     1. If the HTML sanitizer is enabled and the Page contains HTML, the Page's HTML is sanitized.
-     2. If the Layout renderer is enabled and a `layout` Liquid variable is set, the specified Liquid layout is loaded from `layout_dir` and applied to the Page.
+     1. If the Layout renderer is enabled and a `layout` Liquid variable is set, the specified Liquid layout is loaded from `layout_dir` and applied to the Page.
-8. Page writing
-   - **If the Builder's `output` directory exists, all files are removed from it.**
-   - If the Builder's `output` directory does not exist, it is created.
-   - All Page objects inside the Site are written to the Builder's `output` directory.
+     2. The Page's content is then written to the Builder's `output` directory.
 9. File re-linking
    1. All soft symbolic links in the Builder's `input_dir` directory are found and turned into absolute paths.
    2. The soft symbolic links are re-created in the Builder's `output` directory, using the absolute path generated.
-10. File copying
-    - Files that were found by the file scanning, but were ignored by the page creation, are hard symbolic linked into the Builder's `output` directory.
-If hard symbolic linking is not possible, the file is copied instead.

-### Liquid templating
-The Liquid Renderer allows Pages to use the [Liquid templating language](https://shopify.github.io/liquid/) to dynamically generate Page content at build time.
-This Renderer uses an expanded version of the Liquid standard library provided by [`liquid-lib`](https://docs.rs/liquid-lib/0.22.0/liquid_lib), to allow for extra functionality like `{% raw %}{% include %}{% endraw %}` blocks.

-#### Frontmatter
+### Frontmatter
-This Renderer also handles loading frontmatter variables from Pages.
-If the Liquid renderer is enabled, frontmatter is removed from input files, and the text inside that frontmatter is parsed as TOML and turned into Liquid variables.
+Frontmatter is automatically removed from input files during Page creation.
+If the Liquid renderer is enabled, the text inside that frontmatter is parsed as TOML and turned into Liquid variables.

 The beginning and end of frontmatter text is marked with `---`.
 An example of frontmatter above a Markdown document is shown below: